jcubic/wayne/README.md

 It's like an Express inside Service Worker.

-Most of the time Service Worker is used for caching HTTP requests and making the app work when there is no internet (mostly for [PWA](https://en.wikipedia.org/wiki/Progressive_web_application)), but in fact, you can create completely new responses to requests that never leave the browser.
+Most of the time, Service Worker is used for caching HTTP requests and making the app work when there is no internet (mostly for [PWA](https://en.wikipedia.org/wiki/Progressive_web_application)), but in fact, you can create completely new responses to requests that never leave the browser.
 This library makes that easier by adding a simple API similar to Express.